 Clinical coding is critical to collating health data in a meaningful and efficient way.

-The clinical notes from all inpatient and day patients discharged from New Zealand public hospitals are coded and recorded in the hospital’s patient management system (PMS).
+The clinical notes from all inpatient and day patients discharged from New Zealand public hospitals are clinically coded and recorded in the hospital’s patient management system (PMS).
 Coded summaries of these discharges are forwarded to the Ministry of Health where the information is loaded and stored in the national collection National Minimum Data Set (NMDS) for easy retrieval and analysis of the data.
 In New Zealand hospital discharge data is the basis for:

 - national and regional morbidity and mortality analysis